This page does not have a description.

-No, the Co-op either opens or remains closed each week depending on what and how much produce is available each week.
+No, the Co-op is open according to the 2019-2020 CO-OP SUNDAY PICK-UP SCHEDULE posted above.
+In addition, we will either open or remained closed each week depending on what and how much produce is available each week.
 However our goal is to remain open every week if and when possible.

 We only offer LOCALLY GROWN produce and the availability of Local Organic & Homegrown Produce grown without chemicals is currently very unreliable in our area.
 So when there is enough to make it happen we open and when not, we take a break.